 Many companies experience challenges in creating successful training and onboarding practices.
 Research from more than 200,000 exit interviews indicates that 11.2 percent of people cite poor training as the reason they left their job.

-The world’s largest aerospace company, Boeing, has found VR to be key in delivering successful training outcomes.
+The world’s largest aerospace company, Boeing, has found virtual reality to be key in delivering successful training outcomes.
 Building aerospace products is an intricate process and errors can be fatal: proficient training is therefore particularly important in this sector.
-By running VR modules, Boeing’s trainees are learning faster and more effectively – believed by Boeing to reduce training time up to 75 percent per person.
+By running virtual reality modules, Boeing’s trainees are learning faster and more effectively – believed by Boeing to reduce training time up to 75 percent per person.

-Saudi Arabian Oil Company Aramco has also emphasized VR’s importance for their operations: their VR training program has reduced their engineers’ time to competency from seven years to three-to-four years.
+Saudi Arabian Oil Company Aramco has also emphasized virtual reality’s importance for their operations: their VR training program has reduced their engineers’ time to competency from seven years to three-to-four years.

 “Learning technologies really have helped us a lot to bridge the experience gap between the experienced professionals and also simplify certain concepts that are very hard to understand and visualize.”
 Salam Salamy, Senior Petroleum Engineering Consultant and Administrator at Aramco.